kristoff-it/zig-okredis/CLIENT.md

 ```

 Let's break down the code above.
-The first argument to `pipe` is a struct that contains one field for each
+The first argument to `pipe` is a struct *definition* that contains one field
-command being sent through the pipeline.
-It's basically the same as with `send`,
+for each command being sent through the pipeline.
+It's basically the same as
-except that, since we're sending multiple commands at once, the return type must
+with `send`, except that, since we're sending multiple commands at once, the
-comprehend the return typea of all and each command.
+return type must comprehend the return types of all commands.

 You can define whatever field name you want when defining the return types.
-In the example above I chose (`c1`, `c2`, `c3`), but whichever name is fine.
+In the example above I chose (`c1`, `c2`, `c3`), but whichever is fine.

 The second argument to `pipe` is an argument list that contains all the commands
 that we want to send.